 Field: United States; Advisor: Blake; Year: 2012

-Benjamin Serby is a doctoral student focusing on US intellectual and political history in the 20th century.
-He grew up in the New York City metro area, and received his BA with highest honors from Brandeis University in 2010.
+Benjamin Serby is a doctoral student focusing on US intellectual and political history since 1945.
+He grew up in the New York City area, and received his BA with highest honors from Brandeis University in 2010.
 His undergraduate thesis, "The Scientific Ideologist: Lewis Feuer and the Marxist Roots of Neoconservatism," explored the changing politics of the "New York intellectuals" from the Great Depression through the 1970s.
-Research interests include the history of the radical left; the relationship between social movements and social theory; the history of sexuality, gender, the family, and personal life; and the history of New York City.
-His dissertation is a study of the concept of "liberation" in the youth counterculture and radical movements of the 1960s and 1970s.
+Since that time, his research interests have grown to include the history of American radicalism; the relationship between social movements and social theory; psychoanalysis; critical theory; and the history of New York City.